quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ## Use of Port Numbers

 Applications that have a mapping for TCP as well as QUIC are expected to use the same port number for both services.
-However, as all other IETF transports {{?RFC7605}}, there is no guarantee that a specific application will use a given registered port, or that a given port carries traffic belonging to the respective registered service, especially when application layer
+However, as for all other IETF transports {{?RFC7605}}, there is no guarantee that a specific application will use a given registered port, or that a given port carries traffic belonging to the respective registered service, especially when application layer